 The most typical wine to order with your cicchetti is a local Veneto wine.
 Not many people realise that Venice produces the largest variety of red and white wines in Italy.

-It also produces the largest volume of wine in the country, most of which is consumed locally!
+Venice also produces the largest volume of wine in the country, most of which is consumed locally!

-You don’t have to a glass of wine, other aperitifs are on offer – Bellinis, Aperoll spritz, and of course, Prosecco.
+You don’t have to have a glass of wine, other aperitifs are on offer – Bellinis, Aperoll spritz, and of course, Prosecco.

 If the night is still young, you might want to pace yourself and save a bit of money by choosing vegetarian options, as they tend to be cheaper.
 And breadsticks are usually free.